 They also offer a 7-day test ride period that you can apply for.
 You can check out if the scooter fits you and then simply return it if it’s not to your liking.
 The test ride will cost you 10% of the full price of the scooter.

 The support team at Minimtors USA has a variety of channels through which you can reach them: the contact form on their website, email, social media, or the chatbot found at the bottom of their web page.

 The Dualtron Raptor 2 is the second model in the Raptor line.
-Coming out on the market in 2020, it’s definitely a big improvement to the previous model, both functionally and aesthetically.
+It is not my favorite Dualtron scooter, but it’s still pretty good overall.
+It’s definitely a big improvement to the previous model, both functionally and aesthetically.